 Here is a quote from the November 13, 2003 issue of the New England Journal of Medicine: “Opioid-Induced Immune Modulation: ….
 Preclinical evidence indicates overwhelmingly that opioids alter the development, differentiation, and function of immune cells, and that both innate and adaptive systems are affected.
 Bone marrow progenitor cells, macrophages, natural killer cells, immature thymocytes and T cells, and B cells are all involved.
 The relatively recent identification of opioid-related receptors on immune cells makes it even more likely that opioids have direct effects on the immune system.”

 In general, in people with diseases that are partially or largely triggered by a deficiency of endorphins, or are accelerated by a deficiency of endorphins, restoration of the body’s normal production of endorphins is the major therapeutic action of Low Dose Naltrexone.

-Dr. Jaquelyn McCandless has found a very positive effect of LDN, in appropriately reduced dosage and applied as a transdermal cream, in children with autism.
+Dr. Jaquelyn McCandless has found a very positive effect of LDN, in an appropriately reduced dosage and applied as a transdermal cream, in children with autism.

 - Roy S, Loh HH.
 Effects of opioids on the immune system.
 Neurochem Res 1996;21:1375-1386

 - Risdahl JM, Khanna KV, Peterson PK, Molitor TW.
 Opiates and infection.
 J Neuroimmunol 1998;83:4-18